Sourdough Pumpkin Cream Cheese Muffins

 6. Bake

-Bake the muffins at 350ºF (177ºC) for 17-20 minutes, or until a toothpick inserted into the middle comes out clean.
+Bake the muffins at 350°F (177 °C) for 17-20 minutes, or until a toothpick inserted into the center comes out clean.

-Finally, cool on a wire rack before devouring!
+Finally, cool on a wire rack before serving for a quick breakfast, as a snack, or even a fall dessert.

 How to Store Sourdough Pumpkin Cream Cheese Muffins

-Because of the cream cheese centers, the sourdough pumpkin muffins should be refrigerated if not eaten in a few hours.
+Due to the cream cheese centers, the sourdough pumpkin muffins should be refrigerated if not consumed within a few hours.

 They’re best within the first few days, though.